Renaissance (railcar)

 The Renaissance fleet is a set of intercity railroad cars owned and operated by Via Rail Canada.

 History

 The cars were built by Metro-Cammell in the mid-1990s for the proposed Nightstar overnight service between the United Kingdom and continental Europe via the Channel Tunnel.
 They are based on the British Rail Mark 4 design, but with heavy weight steel construction (by European standards) to meet safety requirements for the carriages to run through the Channel Tunnel.

 In 2000, after the Nightstar concept was abandoned, Via acquired an initial three carriages for trials.
 In December 2000, the remaining 136 carriages were acquired, entering service in June 2002.

+On May 26th, 2024 Via Rail officially retired the Renaissance cars from services on the Windsor-Quebec City Corridor.
+The cars will remain in revenue service on long-distance routes until a suitable replacement is found which is not expected until at least the early 2030s.

 Accessibility

 The Council for Canadians with Disabilities successfully sued Via Rail in Council of Canadians with Disabilities v.
 VIA Rail Canada Inc. over the lack of accessibility of the Renaissance cars.
 The Canadian Transportation Agency ordered Via to retrofit some of the fleet to ensure the availability of accessible accommodations.
 Nevertheless, the Renaissance cars remain the least accessible in the fleet.